apegroup/APEReactiveNetworking/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS%20%7C%20OS%20X-lightgrey.svg)
 [![License](https://img.shields.io/cocoapods/l/Networking.svg?style=flat)](https://cocoapods.org/pods/Networking)

-**APEReactiveNetworking** is simply a `reactive oriented`, `feather-weight` networking library, `made by Sweden`
+**APEReactiveNetworking** is simply a `reactive oriented`, `lightweight` networking library, `made by Apegroup`

 We focused on building a network lib that was real-world, use-case oriented (looking at what our existing app projects actually used/needed from a networking lib) rather than implementing all sorts of functions any given project would possibly use.

-It's feather-weight because we deliberately did not implement features, available in other networking libs, that is seldom used, for example multipart request-body support.
+It's lightweight because we deliberately did not implement features, available in other networking libs, that are seldom used, for example multipart request-body support.
 Why create waste?

 It's reactive based because we built it on top of [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift), which is an aswesome lib that we think will be the best Reactive lib for the Apple platforms.

-We also added functions that we needed but missed in other network libraries, such as deterministic timeout time for a given request with built-in retry mechanism *(eg: Send request X with maximum 5 retries and an exponential backoff-strategy staring at 1 second, but cancel everything and timeout after maximum 10 seconds, no mather how many retries have been executed)*
+We also added functions that we needed but missed in other network libraries, such as deterministic timeout time for a given request with built-in retry mechanism *(eg: Send request X with maximum 5 retries and an exponential backoff-strategy starting at 1 second, but cancel everything and timeout after maximum 10 seconds, no mather how many retries have been executed)*

 **APEReactiveNetworking** is implemented purley in `Swift 3` and powering the magic of Swift Generics.

 ## Features
-- Feather-weight
+- Lightweight
 - 100% Swift 3
 - Powering Swift Generics
 - Reactive oriented, based on ReactiveSwift